BassamMSFT/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 After publishing your connection, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](./manage-connector.md).
 You can find troubleshooting steps for commonly seen issues [here](./troubleshoot-servicenow-knowledge-connector.md).

-If you have issues or want to provide feedback, contact [Microsoft Graph | Support](https://developer.microsoft.com/en-us/graph/support).
+If you have issues or want to provide feedback, Please open ticket with Microsoft Sharepoint Support team.